connorlucier/connorlucier/README.md

 ### :wave: About Me
 I am a driven, outcome-oriented software engineer who prioritizes strong architecture and design across all my projects.
-Outside of my work, I am a nerd who loves to play video games, play the piano, sing, cook, eat and travel.
+Outside of my work, I'm a person who loves video games, music, sports, cooking, eating and travel.
 I love exploring the world around me and learning more about it!

 Some of my favorite projects over the years have combined a handful of my passions, such as my college capstone project,